Artanidos/WotlkBot/README.md

 - Bot shall heal, dps or tank
 - Bot shall accept same quest as master
 - Bot shall roll for items and equip items

+## Base
+This project is based on https://github.com/justMaku/mClient